wpmetabox/docs/_docs/extensions/meta-box-geolocation.md

 ![adding google maps api key in builder](https://i.imgur.com/sk6NzTj.png)

+{% include alert.html type="warning" content="Make sure you enabled the Geocoding API to make the autocomplete feature works!" %}

 Prior version 1.2.0, you need to use a filter to `gmap_api_params` like so:

 ```php